IbrahimElshafey/LocalResumableFunction/_Documents/Tests.md

 ﻿# Write Unit Tests for basic scenarios:

-* Match expression with instance method call
+* Match expression that use dependencies

 * Sub functions tests
 	* Pushed call activate one instance,what if same function and sub fnction wait the same wait